Ways to Give

 The Gary S. Hill, M.D.
 Renal Pathology Fund provides support to medical students, residents, fellows and junior faculty for their research in renal pathology.

 If you would like to honor Dr. Gary Hill's legacy, please consider making a tax-deductible contribution in his memory to the Gary S. Hill, M.D.
-Renal Pathology Fund through the Department of Pathology's secure online giving form by clicking here.
+Renal Pathology Fund through the Department of Pathology's secure online giving form by clicking here, choosing 'Other', and designating your gift to 'The Gary S. Hill, M.D., Renal Pathology Fund.'

 The Grover M. Hutchins, M.D.
 Memorial Fund